 The only sad thing is that he’s said he’ll retire after 10 films.
 His latest, Once Upon a Time in Hollywood is considered to be his ninth movie.
 But maybe we’ll get lucky and he’ll continue creating in other capacities.
 He’s hinted as much before.

-No further ado — let’s get into the best of Tarantino’s movies streaming right now.
+No further ado — let’s get into the best Quentin Tarantino movies streaming right now.

 The final act of the typical Tarantino flick — especially the more recent ones — tends to be filled with stylized violence and multiple prominent characters biting the dust.
 The Hateful Eight is no exception, yet other than that patented sequence, it’s one of the auteur’s quieter films.